 \paragraph{Boundary- and area-based metrics.}

 (i) The \ac{iou} metric provides a combined measure of accuracy and completeness of the predicted polygons.
-However, it does not provide a good measure of the boundary distance between the predicted and ground truth polygons, as it is mainly influenced by the polygon area \cite{boundary_iou}. (ii) Average Precision (AP) and average recall (AR) computed over different \ac{iou} thresholds measure the accuray and completeness of the predicted polygon sets \cite{mscoco}. (iii) The POLIS metric \cite{polis} measures the symmetric distance between each predicted polygon vertex and its closest point on the ground truth polygon boundary, and vice versa. (iv, v) The Hausdorff and Chamfer distance (HD and CD) measure the average and maximum boundary distance of predicted and ground truth polygons, irrespective of vertex locations. (vi) Finally, the \ac{mta}~\cite{ffl} measures the maximum angular error between the predicted and ground truth polygon edges.
+However, it does not provide a good measure of the boundary distance between the predicted and ground truth polygons, as it is mainly influenced by the polygon area \citep{boundary_iou}. (ii) Average Precision (AP) and average recall (AR) computed over different \ac{iou} thresholds measure the accuracy and completeness of the predicted polygon sets \citep{mscoco}. (iii) The POLIS metric \citep{polis} measures the symmetric distance between each predicted polygon vertex and its closest point on the ground truth polygon boundary, and vice versa. (iv, v) The Hausdorff and Chamfer distance (HD and CD) measure the average and maximum boundary distance of predicted and ground truth polygons, irrespective of vertex locations. (vi) Finally, the \ac{mta}~\citep{ffl} measures the maximum angular error between the predicted and ground truth polygon edges.

 POLIS, HD, CD and MTA are computed for ground truth and predicted polygon pairs with a minimum \ac{iou} of 0.5.
 They are important measures for practitioners because they correlate with a high visual similarly of predicted and ground truth polygons.

 \paragraph{Complexity metrics.} (i) NR measures the relative difference of the number of predicted and ground truth vertices. (ii) C-IoU, defined as the product of NR and \ac{iou} measures the similarity between predicted and ground truth polygons in terms of both shape \emph{and} complexity.
-And finally, (iii) the normalized \ac{dof} measure the regularity and symmetry of polygon edges \cite{lineFit_eccv2024}.
+And finally, (iii) the normalized \ac{dof} measure the regularity and symmetry of polygon edges \citep{lineFit_eccv2024}.
 A lower DoF score indicates that the predicted polygons are simpler and more regular, while a higher DoF score indicates that the predicted polygons are more complex and less regular.